lilh76/Macop/README.md

-# Continual Generation and Coordination, Multi-agent Compatible Policy Learning via Incompatible Team Evolution
+# Learning to Coordinate with Anyone

 This repository contains official implementation for Learning to Coordinate with Anyone.